W Motors Lykan HyperSport: Exterior

 The HyperSport features rear hinged, upward opening doors which W Motors describes as patented "reverse dihedral doors".

 Powertrain

 The Lykan HyperSport is powered by a 3,746 cc twin-turbocharged flat-6 engine developed by Ruf Automobile, producing a (claimed) maximum power output of 552 kW at 7,100 rpm and 960 Nm of torque at 4,000 rpm.
-The engine has a mid-rear mounted position and transfers power to the rear wheels.
 There have been no independent tests of the power output of the vehicle.

 Transmission

 The Lykan HyperSport was available with either a 6-speed sequential manual or a 7-speed dual-clutch PDK transmission.
 The transmission is paired with a limited-slip differential and is mounted longitudinally at the rear of the car.

 Suspension

 The Lykan HyperSport uses a MacPherson strut suspension on the front axle, and multi-link suspension with horizontal coil over shock absorbers at the rear axle.
 Anti-roll bars are also installed at both axles.